bffs-wow/AngryAssignments/naxx/spider.md

 {priest} Id {icon 605}MC Worshipper; Sacrifice ({icon 28732}Widow's Embrace) as soon as {skull}/{x} die, or if she enrages.
   Repeat Sacrifice ({icon 28732}) every 30 seconds.
+  If MC drops, mob cannot be re-MC for 60 seconds.

 2 minutes to kill boss after first sacrifice
 ```